WARRINGTON MALE VOICE CHOIR

 Following the IRA terrorist bombing of Warrington town centre in 1993, the choir became deeply involved in promoting peace and an end to violence in Northern Ireland.
 Close links were forged with Irish peace groups and for many years since, cross-community concerts for Peace and Reconciliation have been performed throughout the island of Ireland, helping to break down sectarian divisions.
 The fostering and financing of grassroots reconciliation activities with young people in the interface of West Belfast contributed to the choir’s initiatives being acknowledged at the highest level by the Irish, British and United States governments.
 In 1996 Terry Waite CBE became Patron in tribute to the choir’s humanitarian role, and now frequently supports the choir’s performances in British and Irish prisons, assisting rehabilitation programmes.
 During 2008 the choir was shortlisted for Ireland’s prestigious peace prize, the Tipperary International Peace Award.

-Fellowship within the choir is legendary and, with a full strength of around fifty-five voices and an average age range of sixty-eight years, the choir enjoys an international reputation as one of England’s foremost choirs – and as a ‘Choir for Peace’.
+Fellowship within the choir is legendary and, with a full strength of around forty-five to fifty voices and an average age range of sixty-eight years, the choir enjoys an international reputation as one of England’s foremost choirs – and as a ‘Choir for Peace’.